Migrate Projects Developed Using Prior Support Packages

 After you install the Vehicle Dynamics Blockset™ Interface for Unreal Engine® 4 Projects support package as described in Install Support Package and Configure Environment, you may need to migrate your project.
 If your Simulink® model uses an Unreal Engine executable or project developed using a prior release of the support package, you must migrate the project to make it compatible with Unreal® Editor 4.26.
 Follow these steps:

 Open Unreal Engine 4.26.
 For example, navigate to

 Use the Unreal Project Browser to open the project that you want to migrate.

-In a file explorer, remove the space in the migrated project folder name.
-For
+In a file explorer, remove any spaces in the migrated project folder name.
+For example, rename

 Optionally, after you migrate the project, you can use the project to create an Unreal Engine executable.
 See Package Custom Scenes into Executable.

 After you migrate the project, you can create custom scenes.
 See Customize Scenes Using Simulink and Unreal Editor.